bahrus/trans-render/README.md

 </ul>
 ```

-What trans-render is currently missing, then, that seems quite useful, is built-in support for wrapping inside other tags, or a template.
+What trans-render is currently missing, then, that seems quite useful, is built-in support for wrapping inside other multi-level tags, or a template.

-I.e. we want to somehow be able to say: Define a wrapping template with name that looks like:
+I.e. we want to somehow be able to say: Define a wrapping template that looks like:

 ```JavaScript
 const trePatternTransformer = ({for, inner}) => /* html */`